What you think of accounting jobs in Cape Town, Johannesburg or anywhere in the world depends on your personality, working style and life priorities.

 - The earning potential is favourable

 Everyone wants a job that allows them to provide for their family.
 Many full-time accountants earn a good salary and receive great benefits such as medical aid, retirement plans and more.
-Majority of accountants work full-time, around, or over 40 hours per week.
+The majority of accountants work full-time, around, or over 40 hours per week.

 - Choose where you want to work